 Even if you’re not into watersports, the pathways around Lake Jarun offer opportunities for walking or cycling.

 Flight deals to Zagreb, unfortunately, aren’t as plentiful as other European destinations.
-You might be able to save money by flying into another European hub and moving on to Zagreb with a lower-cost carrier.
-Search for deals here:
+From the United States, the lowest fares to Zagreb start at about $515.
+Flying to Zagreb from Canada, expect to pay at least C$820 return.
+You might be able to save money by flying into a major European hub and moving on to Zagreb with a lower-cost carrier.

 Plitvice Lakes National Park